Gigabite1277/match-or-miss/README.md

 ## User Stories

-#### User Story - One : Couldn't afford the Turbo Grafx when I was young
+#### User Story - One : I used to love playing cards games on my old PC

   * "I just love card games and would really love a card game I can play by myself when I'm bored.".